manuelbieh/atom-react-es2015/README.md

 # Atom React ES2015+ Snippets

-Some very opinionated (how [I](https://www.manuelbieh.de) like it) React ES2015/2016/2017/Stage-0 snippets for Atom
+Some very opinionated (=[how I like it](https://www.manuelbieh.de)) React ES2015+ snippets for Atom.
+I try to follow community best practices and update the snippets regularly to always keep the snippets up-to-date with the recent development of React.

 ## React Component Class `rc`→<kbd>tab</kbd>